Peeragogy/Peeragogy.github.io/a_specific_project.md

 ### Rationale

-Being specific is important for bringing about to change.[^2] But while actions speak louder than words, it’s important to act in a coherent way if you want to be understood by others.
+Being specific is important for bringing about change.[^2] But while actions speak louder than words, it’s important to act in a coherent way if you want to be understood by others.
 However, in general it would be a mistake to try to seek consensus before acting: it’s much better to